saltyorg/docs/docs/advanced/themepark.md

 nzbhydra2_themepark_enabled: true
 ```

-Available themes can be found in the [Theme Park documentation](https://docs.theme-park.dev/theme-options/).
+Available themes can be found in the [Theme Park documentation](https://docs.theme-park.dev/theme-options/) and [Community](https://docs.theme-park.dev/community-themes/).
 Refer to them in the inventory file by name:

 ```text
 organizr